Bioindustry transition leads the way towards more sustainable industries

 Bioindustry offers hundreds of possibilities to create value in the bio-based markets

-Together bioindustry and circular industry are the game changer
+Bio-based industry and circular solutions are the game changer

-AFRY Smart Site’s toolbox gathers combines data from different sources and levels (ET-IT-OT) into one place that can be then used via different applications and seen via visualization, dashboards, or for example in virtual reality.
+AFRY Smart Site’s toolbox gathers and combines data from different sources and levels (ET-IT-OT) into one place that can be used via different applications and seen via visualisation, dashboards, or for example in virtual reality.

 AFRY Bioindustry Webinars